neithernut/dr.w.falls/doc/design/Modules.md

 the game control and game console tasks.

+## Util module

+Both the colour type and trait as well as the various index types defined in the [gameplay implementation design](Gameplay.md) will likely be used in various modules.
+Rather than having them all depend on the somewhat big gameplay module described below, we'd rather have them in a separate module.
+Since none of them really won't warrant a top-level module of their own, we throw them together.

 ## Gameplay module

-This module will implement all of the types and functions defined in the [gameplay implementation design](Gameplay.md).
-It will expose the types representing the two fields and their items as well as the functions for movements, pre-tick and a utility for generating virus distributions.
+This module will implement the remaining types and functions defined in the [gameplay implementation design](Gameplay.md).
+The definition of the types and functions themselves will be placed in submodules while the gameplay module itself will only contain those module definitions and re-exports.
+We'll define:

+ * an `items` submodule defining virus and capsule element types,
+ * a private `row` submodule defining the internal row type,
+ * a `static_field` submodule defining the field of settled elements as well as its tile type,
+ * a `moving_field` submodule defining the field of moving elements,
+ * a `tick` submodule defining the pre-tick functions and transfer types,
+ * a `movement` submodule defining the movement function and input types and
+ * a `preparation` submodule defining the preparation of a field.

 ## Display module